 - pacific ocean location

-- what places are in the pacific ocean
+- wheres the location of the pacific ocean